Tasty & Homemade: 3 Recipes to Fuel Your Run!

 - ½ cup wheat germ or flax

-Add brown sugar, butter, vanilla and honey in a small pan and bring to a boil while stirring over medium heat.
-Cook for one minute.
+Add brown sugar, butter, vanilla, and honey to a small pan and bring to a boil while stirring over medium heat—Cook for one minute.

-Add the warm mixture to oats, nuts and salt already in a mixing bowl.
-At this point add dried fruit to mixing bowl and any optional ingredients and stir well.
+Add the warm mixture to oats, nuts, and salt already in a mixing bowl.
+At this point add dried fruit to the mixing bowl and any optional ingredients and stir well.

 Place mixture in a brownie pan for bars (be sure to press down well with a spatula) or spread on a cookies sheet for loose granola.